 5.3.7.
 RETURN uniform items that become worn or otherwise unserviceable to the ASI.
 If unserviceable due to normal wear and tear, item will be replaced at no cost.
 If a uniform item does not fit, return promptly for replacement.

 5.4.
 Uniform Wear Standards.
-Cadets will wear the uniform as prescribed by AFI 36-2903, Dress and Personal Appearance, and AFOATSI 36-9.
+Cadets will wear the uniform as prescribed by AFI 36-2903, Dress and Personal Appearance, and the AFJROTC Guide, Chapter 6.
 Refer to Figures 5.1 through 5.7 for proper uniform wear and combination standards.
 When participating in orientation flights or field trips, the SASI will prescribe the uniform to be worn in a field memorandum.

 AFJROTC TX-20005 Cadet Handbook